 If your company is a proprietorship or a husband-and-wife business, or if you’ll only have one person taking health coverage, your options are even more limited.
 The good news is that you do have options – see the husband-and-wife section below.

 If you have a sole proprietorship without any employees, you may have a difficult time getting group health coverage because insurers normally require that there be at least two owners, two employees, or an owner and a W-2 employee to constitute a group.
-However, if you file a schedule C with your tax return, are married, and file jointly, then your spouse is actually considered a co-owner of that business (even if he or she does not work in the business), and you should be able to qualify for a group plan.
+If a husband-and-wife business is set up as a proprietorship (with a single owner), then the spouse would need to be a W-2 employee in order to set up a group policy.
+If the husband-and-wife business is a partnership or LLC filing as a partnership (and filing a form 1065 with the IRS), then a group policy could be issued by submitting the two 1065 K-1s showing that the husband and wife are the two owners of the business.
 Contact our office at 972.245.0266 for more information.

 Most groups with a grandfathered plan (in place prior to March, 2010) or a transitional plan (in place prior to October, 2013) will just want to renew as is.
 If your company is still relatively healthy, then your grandfathered or transitional plan renewal rates will normally beat the rates on an ACA metallic plan.
 If you see a big increase at renewal time, however, that may mean that you’ve had a bad claims year and it may be time to consider an ACA metallic plan.